 Where we’re currently living, we don’t have space for several litter boxes, so we opted to use fewer litter boxes, but they are pretty huge as you can see in the picture above.
 It seems to do an equally well job.

 2. Scoop the litter box regularly.
 It’s said that cats use the scent of their waste as part of laying claim to their territory.

-So, you don’t want to be awaiting with scoop in hand every time kitty jumps into the box.
+So, you don’t want to be waiting with a scoop in hand every time kitty jumps into the box.
 However, to keep litter box odors at a minimum, you really want to scoop the litter box regularly.

-Every other day for 1 – 2 cats to daily for multiple cats should be optimal depending on the number of boxes you have in your home.
+Every day for 1 - 2 cats to 2+ times daily for multiple cats should be optimal depending on the number of boxes you have in your home.
 Always add some fresh litter after scooping as well.